The Definitive Electric Bike Troubleshooting Guide

 Check the Wiring and Connections

-When the issue isn’t related to e-bike battery maintenance, check your connections.
+When the electric bike problem you’re experiencing isn’t related to battery maintenance, check your connections.
 A loose connection may inhibit the signals between the battery, the controller, and the motor.
-This is an especially common issue with custom bike kits, as many of the components are individually manufactured and then connected by the user.
+This is an especially common issue with electric bike kits, as many of the components are individually manufactured and then installed by the user.
 Refer to your manual, look for any loose wiring, and reconnect if necessary.

 Pay particular attention to your brake levers.
 If your handlebars have taken some damage due to a drop, they may be pulling on the brake levers and keeping your motor inhibitor switch in a permanent “on” position.
 You’ll need to repair your brake levers, if that’s the case.